rjseymour66/RSO-docs/docs/orders.md

 ## The Order object

-Orders objects are representations of the orders created from records objects.
+The order object is a representation of an order created from a record object.
 Contains information about the order status, original record object, customer, customer shipping information, customer billing information, merchant information, and any additional comments.
 Orders can be created, retrieved, updated, and cancelled.
 Request orders by customer ID or by merchant ID.

 **Orders endpoints**